 Fort Nelson Conservator Matthew Hancock is presenting a paper at the triennial Institute of Conservation conference in Birmingham this afternoon.

 The paper titled ‘Do nothing or go the Full Hog and build a Replica’, investigates current treatment trends in conservation in line with the conference theme.
-The presentation uses one of the Fort’s most interesting and recent acquisitions, the mid 17th century Composite gun, as a case study for this academic presentation.
-The Composite gun was chosen because a minimum of two different conservation techniques could be utilized to conserve it.
+The presentation uses one of the Fort’s most interesting and recent acquisitions, a mid-17th century composite minion drake, as a case study for this academic presentation.
+This composite gun was chosen because a minimum of two different conservation techniques could be utilized to conserve it.
 Additionally, due to the history associated with the gun, it would be desirable to build a replica for preservation of skills and historic research.

 The paper presented by Matthew will look at the conservation treatments options for this gun and the issues arising from managing complex conservation projects.